 Like nutrition, routine exercise and activity is another foundation for healthy aging.
 Caring for aging parents includes encouraging them to continue walking, swimming, taking senior-specific exercise classes, and so on to keep up their strength, stamina, and balance.

-The combination of eating healthy foods and exercising are proven to prevent the onset of cognitive decline and to slow the progression of Alzheimers and dementia.
+The combination of eating healthy foods and exercising is proven to prevent the onset of cognitive decline and slow the progression of Alzheimer’s and dementia.

 - Mobility aids

 - Exercise bands/home exercise equipment

 - Ideas for exercising from a wheelchair or chair